 A proposal to raise the tobacco age to 21 in Colorado is up for its first review in the state Legislature.
-The bipartisan bill would make Colorado the first with a statewide 21-to-smoke law.
-It's before the House Health, Insurance, and Environment Committee Thursday afternoon.

-People who are currently between the ages of 18 and 20 would be grandfathered in, meaning the measure wouldn't be fully implemented until today's 17-year-olds are 21.
+currently between the ages of 18 and 20 would be grandfathered in,

 A Senate committee has approved a bill raising the age Utah young people can legally buy cigarettes from 19 to 21.
 The Senate Health and Human Services committee voted 4-1 on Thursday to approve the measure.
 It now advances to the full Senate.
 Ogden Republican Sen. Stuart Reid sponsors the bill and says it may prevent young people from getting addicted to tobacco.